maheshsabnis/blazemarch2021/es6/readme.md

     e.g. PrductName,CategoryName, Price,Manufacturer etc. Now when end-user clicks on ShowProductsBasedOnFilterKey button then the table must show only matched data based on filter key enterd in textbox
     - End-User must be provided the facility of grouping the records based on CategoryName or Manufacturer
  Note: Use ES 6 Array methods of your choice

+ # Date: 14-04-2021

+ 1. Use the Map to store the One-to-Many relationship data e.g. Categories and Products.
+This data must be acepted from UI.
+When the data is accepted for Category and Products from UI, make sure that if the Category Already Exists do not acept it again and throw error for the same.
+If the Product is already present in that category then make sure that the product is not accepted.
+Make sure that there are two tables one each for Category and Product.
+When the User selects the Row from Category Table, the Product table should show only products for the category.
+IMP.
+You must use the same Map() for storing Category-Products data.